 Then the drift would take hold and the Entish language would change under the pressure of the Entishness: a slower perception of time, a different phonatory apparatus, their very personality.

-The Ents are said to be lovers of all growing things, as well as linguophiles: Tolkien makes them talented in languages and crazy about Quenya (the language of the culture of elves and good people of Middle-earth).
+The Ents are said to be lovers of all growing things, as well as linguophiles: Tolkien makes them talented in languages and crazy about Quenya (the language of culture of elves and fine Middle-earthlings).
 To all account, several of them are also fluent in Westron (the Common Tongue of Middle-earth, which everybody speaks).